 Y-STR markers are useful for tracing recent ancestral events.
 Y-STR tests can be used for forensic applications, investigating relationships, tracing distant male relatives who may have descended from the same paternal lineage and identifying links to famous people.
 Y-STR tests are simple tests that can provide you with rich information about your paternal lineage.

 Important!
 This test can only be taken by MALES, as only males have Y-DNA.
 Females wishing to trace their own paternal lineage must test the Y-DNA of a direct male line relative.

 - Standard Test: 20 STR markers

 - Advanced Test: 44 STR markers

 - Premium Test: 101 STR markers.
 This provides the highest resolution and most precise TMRCA calculation.

-- Upgrade Options: A cost-efficient upgrade option is available, where customers can initially select just the Standard Test.
-If this test does not provide a high enough resolution, there is an option to upgrade to the Advanced Test or Premium Test.
+Upgrade Options: A cost-efficient upgrade option is available.
+You can start by taking the Standard Test.
+If this region does not provide a high enough resolution, there is an option to upgrade to the Advanced Test or the Premium Test.

-- Combo Ancestry Test: Males are also able to analyze their maternal ancestry (in the Maternal Ancestry Test), hence males also have the option of analyzing both maternal and paternal ancestry concurrently in the DNA Ancestry Test – 2 Test Combo.
+Combo Ancestry Test: Men can also analyze their maternal ancestry using mitochondrial DNA.
+If you would like to concurrently trace both maternal and paternal ancestry take the DNA Ancestry Test – 2 Test Combo.